Potatoes in the life of the believer

 Or are starches a bad thing?
 Some would have you believe that and they should be avoided entirely; no bread, potatoes or butternut.
 The devil is in the detail.

-After cooking starches, if you then cool them overnight, bonds form between these long chains of glucose molecules making them more difficult for the enzymes to digest; the sugars are released slowly causing less of a surge and some pass right through to the colon.
+After cooking starches if you then cool them overnight, bonds form between these long chains of glucose molecules making it more difficult for the enzymes to digest them; the sugars are released slowly causing less of a surge and some pass right through to the colon.

 It’s called retrogradation.
 So if you are overweight or prediabetic then chill your carbs before enjoying them; it lowers the glycemic index.
 If you are planning on a potato salad for the Sunday lunch, boil the spuds the night before and refrigerate them.